tsyong98/STPN/README.md

 # STPN
-This is the homepage for SpatioTemporal Pattern Network (STPN) PyPi releases
+This is the official homepage for SpatioTemporal Pattern Network (STPN) PyPi releases